-All hot works to be done in the port area or on the ship are subject to permission.
+No hot work is carried out in the port area, all hot work to be carried out on the ship is subject to permission.
 Requests from all subcontractors or ship personnel who will work in the Batıliman area or on the ship, a mechanism that will provide isolation and isolation in terms of security, information plates about the work to be done, a limited work area, evacuation plan and, if necessary, work at height permits.
 If it is necessary to work in places where the risk of danger is high, loads containing dangerous substances are transported to a safe distance before starting the work.